cetic/fadi/USERGUIDE.md

 In this use case, we have demonstrated a simple configuration for FADI, where we use various services to ingest, store, analyse, explore and provide dashboards and alerts

-You can find the various resources for this sample use case (Nifi flowfile, Grafana dashboards, ...) in the [doc/usecases/basic folder](doc/usecases/basic)
+You can find the various resources for this sample use case (Nifi flowfile, Grafana dashboards, ...) in the [examples folder](examples/basic)